Back of the Net: Critical response

-Australian Council on Children and the Media (ACCM) called the film “a sweet Australian children’s film, that shows anyone can succeed if they work together.
-There are great performances by the younger cast; some comic relief from the girls’ soccer coach; and strong moral messages of friendship, teamwork, and acceptance.”
-Apart from the acclamation from ACCM, they also recommend this film for the children aged 8-13 due to acknowledging the film’s message about the meaning and purpose of friendship and teamwork.
+Australian Council on Children and the Media (ACCM) called the film "a sweet Australian children's film, that shows anyone can succeed if they work together.
+There are great performances by the younger cast; some comic relief from the girls' soccer coach; and strong moral messages of friendship, teamwork, and acceptance."
+Apart from the acclamation from ACCM, they also recommend this film for the children aged 8-13 due to acknowledging the film's message about the meaning and purpose of friendship and teamwork.

 Reviews were not uniformly positive.
-Sandra Hall of the daily compact newspaper The Sydney Morning Herald concluded that “Although the script gets much better treatment than it deserves thanks to the spirit and exuberance of a cast who seem delighted to be doing what they are doing, and the NSW south coast and its beaches add to the sparkling sense of well-being that permeates the whole film, the cultural cringe afflicting the plot is pretty hard to take.”
-Alex Llnes shared the same sentiment from the Film Inquiry.
+Sandra Hall of The Sydney Morning Herald concluded that "Although the script gets much better treatment than it deserves thanks to the spirit and exuberance of a cast who seem delighted to be doing what they are doing, and the NSW south coast and its beaches add to the sparkling sense of well-being that permeates the whole film, the cultural cringe afflicting the plot is pretty hard to take."
+Alex Lines shared the same sentiment from the Film Inquiry.
 He felt that “the film features a protagonist who operates life through the application of textbook formulas, because she's stuck in a film that's chosen to do the same.”